joshirishabh631/Youki-task/Youki.md

 ![Output](alpine.png)

-**We can see in above image that container is running for verifying it we can use following command**
+**We can see in above image that container is running for verifying it we can Run following command**

   ```bash
      docker ps
   ```
    - docker: This is the command-line interface for interacting with Docker.
    - ps: This stands for "process status."
 In the context of Docker, it lists the containers that are currently active (running).

 ![Output](dockerps.png)

+**Why -** For verifying running container .

 ---